hkbakke/dhclient-pd/README.md

 from `dhclient` and assigns subnet prefix addresses to one or more additional interfaces on the system.

-## Main features
-* Shell style wildcard matching of interface names provides support for virtually unlimited interfaces with almost zero config
-* Deterministic subnet prefixes based on interface name hashes to guarantee that the addresses do not change if the number of interfaces changes as long as the interface name is the same.
-* Proper removal of the assigned address if you remove an interface from management
-* Loopback address configuration.
-Assign `/128` addresses from a single `/64` prefix.

 ## Why two scripts?
 dhclient actually sources the hook scripts, which means that the hook script must be valid shell script code.
 However, working with IP addresses in shell